Casino Royale

 Trivia: Although it lasts for only seven minutes on screen, the opening Parkour chase took six weeks to film.

-Trivia: Pierce Brosnan had expressed an interest in playing James Bond in this film, but the producers refused, believing that he was too old for the role at 53.
+Trivia: Pierce Brosnan had expressed an interest in playing James Bond in this movie, but the producers thought that Brosnan, who was 53 at the time, was too old to play the inexperienced and grittier version of the character.
 If Brosnan were to return, he would have been paid $30 million.

 Trivia: In the last conversation Bond has with M, he said, "The bitch is dead."
 This is nearly identical to the last line in the original book, where Bond says, "The bitch is dead now."